renoki-co/befriended/readme.md

 # Laravel Befriended
 Eloquent Befriended manages social media-like features like following, blocking and filtering content based on following or blocked models.

+Laravel Befriended comes with scopes that manage filtering content that gives you easy control better what your user can see and cannot see.
+For each feature provided by this package you will be provided documentation about how to filter your queries.

 # Installation
 Install the package:
 ```bash